 In addition to selling with terms like mom did, there are also other strategies available.
 If you’re not cash flowing enough but there’s significant equity, you could increase your yield by refinancing and reinvesting that capital (as I mentioned before) in something that cash flows more.
 Of course, you can sell the property.
 If you take a loss, you may be able to offset other gains somewhere else in your portfolio.
 That being said, deciding upon the right strategy is really up to the individual and depends on their situation.

-I’m curious to hear from some BP folks – what’s the turning point for you that means its time walk away from a deal?
+What’s the turning point for you that means it’s time walk away from a deal?
 What is your favorite strategy for leaving the party?

 Let me know with a comment!